 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-SkinCeuticals allows its products or ingredients to be tested on animals when required by law including when selling in stores in mainland China.
+☠️ SkinCeuticals is NOT cruelty-free in 2023.
+SkinCeuticals allows its products to be tested on animals when required by law, including when selling in stores in mainland China.

 SkinCeuticals’ Animal Testing Policy

-On SkinCeuticals’ website, they claim they do not test any of their products or ingredients on animals except if regulatory authorities required it.
+On SkinCeuticals’ website, they claim they do not test any of their products or ingredients on animals except if regulatory authorities require it.

 See below for a screenshot of what’s currently stated on SkinCeuticals’ website:

-Policies stating, “the only possible exception is if regulatory authorities required it” usually imply the company is selling its products in mainland China.
-That’s because cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Policies stating, “the only possible exception is if regulatory authorities required iusually imply the company distributes its products in countries that require animal testing, like mainland China.

 Is SkinCeuticals Sold in China?